google/codeworld/Users.md

 CodeWorld is used in many classrooms, for a variety of purposes.
 Here's a list of known users, organized by school year.
 If you use CodeWorld and are not in this list, send a pull request, or just introduce yourself at [codeworld-discuss](https://groups.google.com/forum/#!forum/codeworld-discuss) and ask to be added.

+## 2017-2018

+* Parkside Intermediate School
+  * Two classes, totaling about 40 students, are studying CodeWorld for a year.
+The class is taught by Chris Smith is other Google employees.
+* Louisiana High Schools
+  * 300 high school students in Louisiana took a class called Computational Thinking for STEM, across 6 different classes.
+This is part of an LSU-sponsored graduation pathway in Pre-engineering.

 ## 2016-2017

 * Math 6893 at LSU